Skip to main content

 • Contracts with Community Options for prevocational skills continued

-• Department of human Services expanded the social and recreational contracts to include support groups across the state
+• Health and Human Services expanded the social and recreational contracts to include support groups across the state

 • HIT, Inc. in Mandan, Dakota Center for Independent Living in Bismarck, HeartSprings in Fargo, Onword Therapy in Fargo, and Sanford Health in Fargo.